-- 5.3 We believe that all workplace injuries are preventable and that our role is to ensure that you are not harmed during the execution of your duties.
+- 5.1 Ferrexpo is committed to providing a safe working environment for its employees and to ensure their general wellbeing. - 5.2 Ferrexpo strives to ensure that none of its employees, subcontractors and other third parties are harmed while working for the company and seeks to prevent all incidents and injuries.
+In order to achieve this goal, a robust health and safety system, supported by all employees and management, must be maintained.
+All employees, contractors and visitors shall comply with all safety policies and actively seek ways to reduce hazards and risks to people and equipment wherever possible.
+All unsafe work or hazardous conditions must be reported to the relevant line manager or responsible Ferrexpo official immediately. - 5.3 We believe that all workplace injuries are preventable and that our role is to ensure that you are not harmed during the execution of your duties.
 Ferrexpo aims to meet or exceed all legal and regulatory requirements and achieve best practices where it is able to do so.
 Ferrexpo's health and safety principles include: - 5.3.1 Assessing employee exposure to hazards and guarding against harm by providing training and protective equipment and clothing; - 5.3.2 Ensuring that there are adequate emergency response procedures and equipment; - 5.3.3 Following all applicable legal and regulatory requirements; - 5.3.4 Providing suitable resources and training relating to health and safety management; and - 5.3.5 Investigating harmful incidents, understanding their causes and putting in place risk mitigation measures. - 5.4 You should make yourself aware of, and meet your responsibilities to comply with, Ferrexpo health and safety policies.
 We expect you to identify and mitigate risks that are associated with your work and immediately stop any activity that is unsafe.
 You should report any health or safety concern to your manager immediately.
 You should never carry out a task unless you are trained, competent, medically fit and in appropriate condition to do so.